 All the King’s Horses

-When I was five years old, my father had a series of bipolar episodes that threw our idyllic suburban home into chaos.
-Seeking to cope with the upheaval, my five-year-old self created a story.
-The story went like this: if I could just be something different, something better, I could change all that had happened to my father and prevent bad things from happening again.
+When my father’s bipolar disease emerged, he was frighteningly different and my mother was overwhelmed.
+Trying to cope with this sudden schism, the five-year-old me created a story.
+The story went like this: if I could just be something different – something better – I could change all that had happened to my father and prevent any bad things from happening again.
 Of course, no matter what I did, it was never enough.
 It was never enough then, and it was never enough for a lifetime.
 I spent my life constantly looking to do more, to be more.
-At times It was rewarding and exhilarating but it was also exhausting and anxiety provoking.
+In many areas of my life, I was driven to be a perfectionist, an overachiever.
+Over time, it became exhausting and anxiety-provoking.

-Note: The Art of Enough is accompanied by a 5-part podcast series that details the creative and psychological process I explored during this 2 year project.
+Note: All the King’s Horses is part of The Art of Enough a 5-part podcast series that details the creative and psychological process I explored during this multi-year, multi-segment project.
 The podcasts feature interviews with: playwright, author and meditator Jean-Claude Van Itallie, psychologist and author Dr. John Arden, voice coach Jean McClelland and therapist and educator Bob Szita.
 The podcasts and the art series catalog can be found on this page.